 - Quitting a government job in Oct 2018, closing my company April 29, 2019 and choosing to work part-time indefinitely thereafter

-I’ve learned a lot these past nine years through the personal finance blogging community and am applying this knowledge to better my financial situation to hopefully some day achieve financial independence.
+I’ve learned a lot these past ten years through the personal finance blogging community and am applying this knowledge to better my financial situation to hopefully some day achieve financial independence.

 The PF community

 This page was last updated on January 3, 2021